 Producing a successful live stream does not need to be a daunting, insurmountable task.
 Proper preparation is key to a great experience for both you and your audience.

-Here are ten tips to help you create a strong, effective live stream:
+Here are 10 tips to help you create a successful livestream:

-Make sure you have a stable internet connection with consistent upload bandwidth.
+Having a stable internet/ethernet connection with consistent upload bandwidth is essential when livestreaming.
 You don't want your audience to suffer through pixelated videos or shaky connections.

 Of course, you will need a phone or webcam, microphone, laptop or desktop, and the necessary cables and connectors to make your live stream.
 There are microphones on the market to fit any budget; you can get a terrific brand-name inexpensive mic for under $30.